 Yellen, Powell Openly Push for Digital Dollar

-Treasury Secretary Yellen recently told the New York Times, “Too many Americans really don’t have access to easy payment systems and to banking accounts, and I think this is something that a digital dollar — a central bank digital currency — could help with.
-I think it could result in faster, safer and cheaper payments.”
+Treasury Secretary Yellen recently told the New York Times, “Too many Americans don’t have access to easy payment systems and banking accounts, and I think this is something that a digital dollar — a central bank digital currency — could help with.
+I think it could result in faster, safer, and cheaper payments.”

 A central bank digital currency might also result in the imposition of negative interest rates or the automatic deduction of taxes with no way for holders to escape… except by exiting the dollar-denominated financial system entirely.

 Federal Reserve Chairman Jerome Powell told Congress last week that the Fed is indeed “looking carefully” at issuing a digital dollar, calling it “a high-priority project for us."

 Anyone who is concerned about the prospect of being herded into a new digital currency regime should make it a high priority to own tangible money that exists outside the financial system.